Herefordshire Beacon

-The Herefordshire Beacon is one of the highest peaks of the Malvern Hills, and is high enough to be classified as a mountain.
+The Herefordshire Beacon is one of the highest peaks of the Malvern Hills.
 It is surrounded by a British Iron Age hill fort earthwork known as British Camp.
 The fort subsequently had a ringwork and bailey castle built inside its boundary and there is evidence of 120 huts in the area.
 British Camp has been a scheduled monument since 1923.

 On the eastern slope of Herefordshire Beacon, there is a disused reservoir, British Camp Reservoir, which holds approximately 213000 m3 of water.